chiqors/FlatOGP/README.md

 1. just link them to the module's billing folder of Flat theme.
 (Example: xxx.xxx.xxx.xxx/themes/Flat/images/modules/billing/yourimage.png) You can use them anywhere on your site!
 Credits goes to James30263 for Creating those Billing Game's Preview images Pack.

-Support would be given at the Flat release thread of OGP forum.
-Talk us on discord : https://discord.me/hmrserver . if you want to discuss something
+Support would be given at here, Talk us on discord : https://discord.me/hmrserver . if you want to discuss something.